Deepikamsd/async-programming-Task--1/README.md

-In this task I have applied callback hell to complete.
+I have used callback hell to finish this task.